Jorgemucisalumfilho/cli/docs/source.md

-GitHub takes the security of our software products and services seriously, including the open source code repositories managed through our GitHub organizations, such as autocreate criptomoeda (https://github.com/cli). autocreate configuration criptomoeda
+táGitHub takes the security of our software products and services seriously, including the open source code repositories managed through our GitHub organizations, such as autocreate criptomoeda (https://github.com/cli). autocreate configuration criptomoeda
 (autocreate criptomoeda terrareal)
 criptomoeda)<p align="center">Build all formats